 If you’re staying at the hotel, they’ve got you covered for breakfast.
 Everything from fruit, yogurt and cereal; to made-to-order omelettes, pancakes, and waffles; to eggs and sausage and potatoes and pastries.
 If you want to eat light and healthy, they’ve got that.
 If you want to have bacon on top of bacon with a side of bacon, they’ve got that too.
 For the rest of your meals, you have several options: there are tons of restaurants within easy walking distance of the hotel, so chances are good that you’ll be able to find your favorites.
 There’s also many grocery stores, including health food stores, if you’d like to pick up some food to eat in your room.
 We will include a list of several local restaurants and stores and their locations with your registration materials, to make it easy for you to find what you’re looking for.
 There is also an excellent on-site restaurant in the hotel.

-It is AMAZING for kids!
+It is AMAZING for kids, of all ages!
 This is a conference designed for whole families.
 There will be tons of funshops, lots of family-friendly activities and events, ice-breaker games, and ongoing arts & crafts and computer rooms throughout the entire weekend (bring your laptops!).
 We’ll have a room for board games.
 There’s the pool.
 We don’t provide child care, but you’re free to make arrangements with other parents or teens, if you and your young child want to be in two places at once.
 Children are welcome everywhere at the conference, and can attend almost all of the talks and discussions with their parents as well.
 We’ll have quiet activities in the back of the room such as crayons, etc, for those who’d like to listen to a talk with a little one, but want to have easy access to the door should they need to slip out.
 There will be just a couple select circle chats/panels that we ask that you attend without your children, so people can talk freely about sensitive topics, such as the Moms-only and Dads-only discussions, which we’ll hold at different times so you can coordinate with your partner.
 There will also be some teens-only discussions (see next question) that won’t be suitable for young kids.
 Parents won’t be allowed at those either. 🙂

 We’ve got your teens covered, too!
 One of the things that was really important to us as we started planning was that we wanted to make sure that we had something that would appeal to ALL age ranges at any given time on the schedule.
 We have two teens of our own, and we want to be sure they’re happy too!
 We’re working on developing a whole program of activities for teens, as well as talks aimed at teens and their parents.
 We have several young adult “graduates” who are looking forward to coming in to engage your teens, and talk to them about the issues they may be facing as they transition to adulthood.
 There’s the pool and the art room and the computer room which are great for all ages.
 There will also be a devoted room just for teens, just for hanging out.